 Ice pack freezing facilities

-Stonehenge, Wookey Hole Caves, Cheddar Gorge, Glastonbury Tor and Abbey, Wells Cathedral, Clarks Village and the Dorset Heritage Coastline are within easy driving distance.
+Stonehenge, Wookey Hole Caves, Cheddar Gorge, Glastonbury Tor and Abbey, Wells Cathedral, Clarks Village, Kilver Court, the Mulberry factory shop and the Dorset Heritage Coastline are within easy driving distance.

 Based on 1 review(s)